- LINEAR FINITE ELEMENT ANALYSIS

 - G2

 - G2 is a Python code for nonlinear static and dynamic structural analysis.
-It originated with a Matlab code created by Professor Fenves for a course on nonlinear analysis that I took at UC Berkeley around the time OpenSees changed name from G3.
-Several modifications and a also extensions related to the direct differentiation method are introduced in the Python code posted here.
-You can view the G2 code in the links below, or you can download the code as a single file here.
+It originated with a Matlab code created by Professor Fenves for a course on nonlinear analysis that I took at UC Berkeley around the turn of the century, i.e., when OpenSees changed name from G3.
+Several modifications, plus extensions related to the direct differentiation method, are introduced in the Python code posted here.
+You can view the G2 code in the links below, or you can download the code with examples and ground motions as a single file here.

 - Elements